 Indian Rupee Depreciates Against The U.S. Dollar

-The Indian rupee depreciated against the U.S. dollar on Monday, snapping a three-day winning streak.The local currency depreciated 25 paise to 82.52 at the open, against the greenback.
-It closed at 82.27 on Friday.Intraday, the rupee fell as much as 0.57% to 82.74.The rupee hit a record low of 83.29 on Oct.
-20.
+The Indian rupee depreciated against the U.S. dollar on Tuesday, for the second day in a row.

-The Indian rupee depreciated against the U.S. dollar on Monday, snapping a three-day winning streak.

 The rupee hit a record low of 83.29 on Oct.
 20.